 Apple has yet to confirm the existence of its VR headset, but numerous design details and features have been leaked already; giving us a pretty good idea of what it will look and perform like.

 As with all leaks we have to remember to take this information with a pinch of salt, but that advice is especially true here.
-That's because Apple is supposedly working on two headsets, this one and a pair of Apple Glasses.
-This has led to some confusion in the past as to what device each rumor and leak is referring to.
+That's because Apple is supposedly working on multiple devices: this headset, a cheaper follow-up VR headset, and a pair of Apple Glasses; this has led to some confusion among leakers about what details relate to which headset.

-Either way, we can expect it to use dual 8K displays.
-At 7680 x 4320 resolution, that’s four times as many pixels as a 4K screen and significantly more pixels than any other commercially available VR device.
+We also expect the Apple headset to incorporate dual high resolution displays which could each boast a 7680 x 4320 resolution that’s four times as many pixels as a 4K screen and significantly more pixels than any other commercially available VR device.
 Multiple leaks have confirmed this detail so we're feeling confident that these high-quality displays will appear in the final design.

 To help these components conserve battery, Apple apparently has a plan to use sophisticated eye-tracking.
 Eye-tracking software in the headset is designed to follow where the user is looking and only activate that portion of the screen at the full 8K resolution.
-Other areas of the screen will allegedly become more blurred, to save on processing power, using a trick called foveated rendering.
+Other areas of the screen would become more blurred to save on processing power via a trick called foveated rendering.

 A small battery would also help the headset maintain its lightweight design – with rumors indicating Apple wants to make the headset as light as 150 grams; this would be over two-thirds lighter than the Meta Quest 2 (formerly known as the Oculus Quest 2).
 Other rumors suggest it could actually end up in the (more realistic) 300-400 gram range.

-- These are the best VR headsets you can buy right now
+- These are the best VR headsets you can buy today

 - Browse all the latest cheap VR headset deals available now